Fulfilling Our Mission

-The objective of the Life-long Care Programme is to provide a life of dignity to persons with severe disability.
+The objective of the Life-long Care Programme is to provide a life of dignity to persons with disability.

 The Life-long Care Programme is a legacy of the past.
 When RAPHAEL first started it began by caring for Leprosy Cured Patients rescued off the streets.
-Over the years, the civil administration has found it convenient to entrust RAPHAEL with the care of other persons with acute disabilities who have nowhere to go.
+Over the years, the civil administration has found it convenient to entrust RAPHAEL with the care of other persons with disabilities who have nowhere to go.